 Marcus Ma

 Hello!
-I am a PhD Student at USC in the SAIL Lab advised by Shrikanth Narayanan supported by the Andrew and Erna Viterbi Graduate Student Fellowship.
+I am a PhD Student at USC and Chief Technology Officer at echo LLM.
+I am advised by Shrikanth Narayanan in the SAIL Lab and supported by the Andrew and Erna Viterbi Graduate Student Fellowship.
 I previously received my Undergraduate and Master’s degrees in Computer Science from Georgia Tech with concentrations in Intelligence and Theory, where I was fortunate to be advised by Wei Xu (Master’s), Jennifer Gahee Kim (Undergrad), and Lelia Glass (Undergrad).

 Feel free to take a look at my publications or my various lab involvements.
 I have also written descriptions of my various software internships along with my resume.